venu-shastri/clean-code-craft/design-harmony.md

 	-	Case A: False Child Class
 		-	Hierarchy might be ill-designed
 		-	The child class has no inheritance-specific dependencies on the parent class
+		-	Extract whole class from the hierarchy
 	-	Case B: Irrelevant Bequest
-		-	inheritance-specific members is over-populated with methods and attributes that have no relevance in the context of the inheritance relation
+		-	Inheritance-specific members is over-populated with methods and attributes that have no relevance in the context of the inheritance relation

 		-	For each protected member, count the number of usages from derived classes; in case of protected methods, this includes overriding or specialization of that method in derived classes.
 If the number of dependencies is null, i.e., if a member is used only from inside the definition class, then it should be moved to a private scope
+	- Cae

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY5MTUxNTU2OCwtMTE5NDU3OTA2OSwxNT
-E4Mjc0NzE4LC0xMjg4NDQ3NDc3LC0zNTQ3Mjg0MDgsMTIyNjUy
-MzI4OCwxOTMzNDg5Mjc5LC0xMTg0Mzg1MTIyLC0xNDcxNDMyNj
-gwLC0xMDg2NDIxNzU3LC03MDMwMzgwMCwtMTQxNzQ0NDMwMyw2
-MjUwNzU1OTQsMTc3NjI1Njc0MSwtMTgzODIzMzY5NywtMTY3OT
-k2MTYzNCwxNzA3NDUzNjg0LDQ3NDQxNjE4NywtNzcxMzI2ODE1
-LDEzMzg4MjIzODJdfQ==
+eyJoaXN0b3J5IjpbLTQwNTU1Mjc3LC0xMTk0NTc5MDY5LDE1MT
+gyNzQ3MTgsLTEyODg0NDc0NzcsLTM1NDcyODQwOCwxMjI2NTIz
+Mjg4LDE5MzM0ODkyNzksLTExODQzODUxMjIsLTE0NzE0MzI2OD
+AsLTEwODY0MjE3NTcsLTcwMzAzODAwLC0xNDE3NDQ0MzAzLDYy
+NTA3NTU5NCwxNzc2MjU2NzQxLC0xODM4MjMzNjk3LC0xNjc5OT
+YxNjM0LDE3MDc0NTM2ODQsNDc0NDE2MTg3LC03NzEzMjY4MTUs
+MTMzODgyMjM4Ml19
 -->